syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 For OData Version 4 support ODataV4Adaptor should be used.
 By using URL property of Datasource, you can bind OData Version 4 Service link and specify  Adaptor value as enum AdaptorType.ODataV4Adaptor.

-For further details about OData service please refer [the link](http://www.odata.org/).
+For further details about OData service refer to [the link](http://www.odata.org/).

 {% highlight html %}